Sexual misconduct and assault

 The University takes any incidents of sexual violence or sexual harassment very seriously and is committed to handling all reports sensitively, effectively and in a timely manner.
 We do not permit these behaviours in our University community and we expect everyone to treat all members of the community with dignity and respect.

 If you think you have been the target of sexual misconduct, assault, or harassment, it may be hard to know what to do or to manage how you are feeling.
 Everyone responds differently to sexual harassment and other forms of sexual violence – so whatever you feel is a valid response.

 We understand how scared and confused you might be and how difficult you may be finding it to speak to someone about it -– these, and many other thoughts and feelings are all normal responses.

-We also know that you may be worried about the impacts on the person you are reporting, particularly if you know or are /have been in a relationship with them or from your past experiences you may feel this behaviour towards you is just feeling normal and part of your life.
+We also know that you may be worried about the impacts on the person you are reporting, particularly if you know or are /have been in a relationship with them.

-If you have been affected by sexual assault and would like to formally report the incident to the University – you can do this via emailing email@example.com.
+If you have been affected by sexual assault and would like to formally report the incident to the University – email firstname.lastname@example.org.
 Once you have reported an incident our Student Welfare team will contact you to offer you support, talk through your options and explain what can happen next to help you decide what you want to do.